andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

         nn.utils.clip_grad_norm_(model.parameters(), 1)
         optimizer.step()
 ```
-Note that, no labels is used for training, as the objective is to directly maximise the predicted density of the dataset.
+Note that no labels are used for training, as the objective is to directly maximize the predicted density of the dataset.

 Fig. [[2.b]](#fig:1d_dataset) shows the learned density and how the 4 different components are used to correctly model $p(x)$.
-While the same results might be achieved by using only 2 components, in the general case the minimum number of needed components is not needed apriori; thus using a larger number of components it is a good practice.
+While the same results might be achieved by using only 2 components, in the general case, the minimum number of needed components is not known a priori; thus using a larger number of components is a good practice.

 Finally, Fig. [[2.c]](#fig:1d_dataset) demonstrates how the learned model is able to map a dataset coming from an unknown density to the Beta distributin over-defined.